Sugathapala Senarath Yapa: Career

-He acted in school plays and produced the school plays Sudo Sudu and Pinbath.
+Yapa acted in school plays and produced the school plays Sudo Sudu and Pinbath.
 His Labour division head Asoka Peiris made a play called Kuweni where he acted in small role.

 During his work at Labour Department, he joined with Radio Ceylon.
 He started to work in radio play Gora which was an adaptation of Rabindranath Tagore's work.
 He also acted in the 1962 film Daskon directed by Upali Wanasinghe.
 During the work at Radio Ceylon, he met Mahagama Sekara and joined to "Kale Pela" founded by G. D. L. Perera.
 Yapa acted in Perera's maiden cinema direction Saama.
 The film also marked debut of Denawaka Hamine and Leonie Kothalawala.

 After few years, he became the Secretary and Treasurer of Kala Pela Cultural Society from 1963 to 1968.
 However he resigned from the post in few years to make the pathway to cinema direction.
 He was also the president of Art Circle from 1968 to 1974.
 In 1969, Yapa made his maiden cinema direction Hanthane Kathawa which made a hallmark in Sinhala cinema.
 The film also marked the debut of Vijaya Kumaratunga.
 A relative of Wijaya Dharma Sri called Majestic Mudalali found ten others and made the money to produce the film.
 Each of them spend one lakh and collected 1 million for its production.
 Later, Yapa named them as the Contemporary Film Company.
 The company was located at No. 40 Heg Lane, Bambalapitiya.
 After the casting, they finished shooting in two and a half days.
 Post production of the film was completed at the Dalugama University Studios.
 With the film, he introduced the kiss to Sinhala cinema.
 This incident led to a huge criticism.
-On December 30, 1969, Hanthane Kathawa was screened as the 205th film.
+On 30 December 1969, Hanthane Kathawa was screened as the 205th film.
 It is also the foremost cinema that provided the backdrop for the cinema of the 1970s.
 The film screened for more than 100 days.